 History also shows us how power has been shifted among certain individuals throughout the journey.
 At first, the power rested in the hands of the political figures and royals who decided who could use which mediums.
 For example, in Sreberny’s paper when she describes the advent of papyrus and how it literally means “The king’s (pharaoh’s) thing”, meaning that whoever was in power decided who could use papyrus as a form of communication (Sreberny 24).
 When this medium was brought to the people, readers and writers were born which in turn gave educated society slightly more power.
 The printing press brought more power to both the common people and the powerful people in charge.
 Books, magazines and newspapers were now available to the masses and this made it so more people were informed and the companies which released the information made a lot more money.
 As Sreberny pointed out, “Print gave more power to the states, which could now more easily inform their populaces of new laws, gather taxes, print stamps with royal faces and require written oaths of loyalty (Sreberny 34).”
 Radio and television gave media companies the power to choose what we hear and see and do not allow for feedback.
 By realizing how far we have come throughout the history of media, we can figure out where the power has come from and where it is going as well as figure out how to “get on board” with the technological advances and have a say in the changes which are occurring today.

-The printing press further disrupted power dynamics by democratizing access to information.
-Books, magazines, and newspapers became available to a wider audience, resulting in increased knowledge dissemination and greater financial gains for the companies involved.
-Additionally, the printing press empowered states by enabling them to inform their populaces of new laws, collect taxes, and establish symbols of loyalty.
+The invention of the printing press further distributed power to both the common people and those in positions of authority.
+Books, magazines, and newspapers became accessible to a wider audience, leading to increased information dissemination and financial gains for the companies involved.
+Sreberny emphasizes that print media empowered states, enabling them to inform their populaces of new laws, collect taxes, create stamps featuring royal faces, and demand written oaths of loyalty.

 Get Your Essay